waimea-jestevenson/level-2-programing--assessment/docs/test-plan.md

 ### Test Data To Use

-I am going to play the game multiple times to observe the layout.
+I am going to run the code multiple times to observe the layout.

 ### Expected Test Result